Sohou08/GWAS-by-Rstudio/GWAS in Rstudio/GWAS analysis.md

-# Purpose: Genetic determinism of one trait through GWAS approach  #
+# Genetic determinism of one trait through GWAS approach (Section 2) #

 ```{r}